NicoSwag/radiance-notes/Mechanics/Pure Moon Weather.md

+Base effect: each turn, dark, ghost and stellar types regain 1/16 of their HP New move: pure moon.
+Sets moon weather
+New ability: Eclipse: sets moon weather
-Base effect: each turn, dark, ghost and stellar types regain 1/16 of their HP Moonlight heals more, synthesis and morning sun heal less Cosmic power increases stats more
+Moonlight heals more, synthesis and morning sun heal less Cosmic power increases stats more
 Moonblast has a 60% chance to decrease sp.atk, instead of 30% Surf power increased by 50%
 Hex and Venoshock always do more damage
 Weather ball becomes dark type, doubles in power

-Lunar blessing heals more
-Lunar dance does ???

-Blood moon changes

 New ability: nocturnal.
 Speed doubles under moon.

+TO DO:
+Blood moon by default is a 70 BP move; under moon it becomes a 140 BP move with a charging turn that increases sp.atk.
+Kinda insane with power herb maybe?
+Figure that out
-New ability: lunatic.
+Lunar blessing is weaker by default, full effect under moon New ability: lunatic.
 Increases attack power and adds the shell bell effect to moves New ability: moon's veil.
-Increases defensive stats under moon New move: pure moon.
-Sets moon weather
+Increases defensive stats under moon
-New ability: Eclipse: sets moon weather